Updated January 20, 2021

 Scholars and Students Visiting for the Full Semester

-Scholars and students who are visiting campus for the full semester are allowed and will be required to follow all university policies and public health guidelines.
-Those coming from a state with high COVID-19 prevalence or from a country for which the Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice will be required to self-quarantine for 10 days or follow Yale testing requirements as described on Yale’s travel guidelines and restrictions page before coming to campus.
+Scholars and students who are visiting campus for the full semester are allowed and are required to follow all university policies and public health guidelines.
+Those coming from any state other than New York, New Jersey, or Rhode Island or from another country are required to self-quarantine for 10 days or follow Yale testing requirements as described on Yale’s travel guidelines and restrictions page before coming to campus.

 Vendors, Monitors, Site Inspectors, and Other Visitors

 Yale strongly discourages any vendor sales representatives from visiting campus.
 Vendors who are providing services on-site at Yale, or other groups coming to campus such as site inspectors or safety monitors, must agree to comply with Yale’s Travel Guidelines and Vendor Site Access requirements.
 Please visit the EHS website to learn more about these requirements.